 The commercialization of products such as the Company's drugs is an expensive and time-consuming enterprise.
-The Company now has a nine-person sales and marketing department, including six sales representatives for Ethamolinr, Glofil and Inulin, and intends to hire additional sales representatives as sales of those products increase and/or other products are acquired by the Company.
-The Company believes that it will be able to serve the hospital market in North America with a 50 to 100 person sales and marketing staff.
+The Company now has five sales representatives for Ethamolinr, Glofil and Inulin and intends to hire additional sales representatives as sales of those products increase and/or other products are acquired by the Company.
+To market any of its drugs directly, the Company expects to develop a marketing and sales force with technical expertise and supporting distribution capability.
+The Company believes that it will be able to serve the hospital market in North America do so with a 50 to 100 person sales and marketing staff. since its drugs will be sold primarily to and administered in acute care facilities rather than sold directly to physicians' offices or retail drug stores.
 There can be no assurance that the Company will be able to establish successfully sales and distribution capabilities or be successful in gaining market acceptance for its drugs or to obtain the assistance of any other pharmaceutical company in these efforts if it should seek assistance.